linaGirl/travis-tools/README.md

 	travis-tools encrypt

 optional flags:
-- --save=save results to .travis.yml file
+- --save results to .travis.yml file
 - --repository=githubUserName/repositoryName ( must be provided when executed not inside a folger with a git repository )

 ### travis pro